purplesyringa/site/blog/the-rust-trademark-policy-is-still-harmful/index.md

 ### Conclusion

-The policy *still* propritizes protecting the Rust Foundation over protecting the legacy of Rust, the language.
+The policy *still* prioritizes protecting the Rust Foundation over protecting the legacy of Rust, the language.
 This is unhealthy, and this was proven time and again to be a bad idea by Borland, Sun, and other companies.

 I love Rust, and I hope to continue developing ecosystem crates.
 One day, I hope to contribute to `rustc`.
 I do this because I want to be part of something that showcases the best of humanity, instead of worrying about how half the countries in the world want me dead and now the Rust Foundation can sue me if I fork a repo.
 Don't push me out and take away my one way to escape the horrors.